-- 1. requiring progressive exclusion of all stock, except sheep, from lakes, rivers (excluding ephemeral rivers), natural wetlands, artificial watercourses, and modified watercourses on land with a slope of less than 15 degrees by 2030; - 2a. requiring the management of sheep in critical source areas and in those catchments where E.coli levels could preclude contact recreation; - 3. encouraging the establishment, maintenance and enhancement of healthy vegetative cover in riparian areas, particularly through use of indigenous vegetation; and - 4. ensuring that stock access to lakes, rivers (excluding ephemeral rivers), natural wetlands, artificial watercourses and modified watercourses is managed in a manner that avoids significant adverse effects on water quality, bed and bank integrity and stability, mahinga kai, and river aquatic and riparian ecosystems and habitats-; and - 5. showing, in a Farm Environmental Management Plan prepared, certified, and implemented and audited in accordance with Appendix N, how 1-4 will be achieved and by when.
+- 3. encouraging the establishment, maintenance and enhancement of healthy vegetative cover in riparian areas, particularly through use of indigenous vegetation; and - 4. ensuring that stock access to lakes, rivers (excluding ephemeral rivers), natural wetlands, artificial watercourses and modified watercourses is managed in a manner that avoids significant adverse effects on water quality, bed and bank integrity and stability, mahinga kai, and river aquatic and riparian ecosystems and habitats-; and - 5. showing, in a Farm Environmental Management Plan prepared, certified, implemented and audited in accordance with Appendix N, how 1-4 will be achieved and by when.